XanaduAI/thewalrus/docs/code.rst

 * The :mod:`thewalrus.symplectic` submodule provides access to a convenient set of symplectic matrices and utility functions to manipulate them

-* The :mod:`thewalrus.random` submodule provides access to random unitary, symplectic and covariance matrices.
+* The :mod:`thewalrus.random` submodule provides access to random unitary, symplectic and covariance matrices

 * The :mod:`thewalrus.fock_gradients` submodule provides access to the Fock representation of certain continuous-variable gates and their gradients